Scalingo/documentation/src/_posts/platform/app/2000-01-01-static-files-hosting.md

   The Node.js Buildpack being used for running our website, it must come last!
 {% endnote %}

 The procedure is very similar to what we did before.
-But we will add a build task to our `package.json` file, which builds your Jekyll website, like this:
+But here we add a build task to our `package.json` file, which builds your Jekyll website, like this:

 ```json